 These orange ginger biscotti are delicious served with ice cream or on their own with coffee.
 They should be stored in a cool, dry place…but they may not remain there for long.
-Once you have tasted one, the sheer pleasure will tempt you to eat at least another couple, so I suggest you provide 3-4 biscotti cookies for each of your guest.
+Once you have tasted one, the sheer pleasure will tempt you to eat at least another couple, so I suggest you provide 3-4 biscotti cookies for each of your guests.

 Makes about 30 cookies